Skip to content

 Blog

-In this blog, we will examine the adjusted book value approach, including the circumstances for which the approach may be used, and how it is calculated.
+As the first of three blogs in this collection, this blog will take a detailed look at the adjusted book value approach, including the circumstances in which it may be used and how it is calculated.

 As the name suggests, the “adjusted book value approach” involves adjusting the business’ assets and liabilities to their fair market values – with the surplus of assets (after considering disposal costs and income taxes) representing the going concern value of the business.

-When is the Adjusted Book Value Approached Used?
+When is the Adjusted Book Value Approach Used?

 The adjusted book value approach represents the value of a business as a going concern when there is no expectation of any type of commercially transferable goodwill.

 Before we dive into the adjusted book value approach, let’s first take a look at the concept of “goodwill”.
 Goodwill represents the benefits that a potential purchaser can obtain in an acquisition that is above and beyond the business’ net tangible assets.
 In other words, it is the premium that a buyer is willing to pay for a business, over and above its physical assets.
 Goodwill may include favourable branding, established products and service lines, customer relationships, and reputation within the industry, among others.
-For a detailed discussion of goodwill, refer to our blog The Building Blocks of Value: Goodwill and Intangible Assets.
+For a detailed discussion on goodwill, refer to our blogs The Building Blocks of Value: Goodwill and Intangible Assets and A Deep Dive into Goodwill.

-Adjusted book value approaches are generally used when there is no reasonable expectation of commercial goodwill.
-Consider the following three scenarios:
+An adjusted book value approach is generally used when there is no reasonable expectation of commercial goodwill.

-• The company has active business operations that do not generate sufficient earnings to realize a reasonable return on the net assets; and/or
+Scenario 2: The company has active business operations that do not generate sufficient earnings to realize a reasonable return on the net assets;

 In the first scenario, consider a real estate holding company that owns a rental house in the suburbs of London.
-When the potential buyer purchases the company, they are unlikely to pay for anything greater than the fair market value of the physical building – as there is nothing proprietary about the company, nor is there anything that differentiates this rental company from all of the others.
-The company’s value is really tied to the building, not the building’s earning capacity.
-Thus the adjusted book value approach is appropriate.
+When a potential buyer purchases the company, they are unlikely to pay for anything greater than the fair market value of the physical building – as there is nothing proprietary about the company, nor is there anything that differentiates this rental company from all the others.
+In this scenario, the company’s value is really tied to the building, not the building’s earning capacity.
+Thus, the adjusted book value approach is appropriate.

 In the second scenario, a real estate development company holds a piece of vacant land for future development.
 To generate some income, a parking lot is temporarily put on the land; however, the present value of the annual income generated by the parking lot is far less than the fair market value of the land.
 This means the business is not generating sufficient earnings to realize a reasonable return (i.e. the asset is not being put into its best use).
-Let’s use an example to illustrate this: the land is bought for $500,000, and it is generating annual income of $50,000.
-The CBV uses market research to determine that a 5x multiple of earnings is appropriate.
+For example, if a piece of land is bought for $500,000 and it is generating annual income of $50,000, a CBV may use market research to determine that a 5x multiple of earnings is appropriate.
 Accordingly, the “value in use” of the parking lot will be $250,000 ($50,000 x 5), which is far less than the parking lot’s tangible asset backing of $500,000.
 As a result, the adjusted book value approach is more appropriate in this scenario because it will result in the highest value for the company.

 Below is a formula of how we calculate the adjusted net book value.
 We start with the shareholders’ equity on the financial statements, add any stub period after tax income/losses, adjust assets and liabilities to the fair market value as at the valuation date, and consider any disposition costs and income taxes arising from the notional sale.
 We then arrive at the adjusted net book value of the business.